 What support is available for my child’s overall wellbeing?

 Each year group has a Student Support Lead and an Achievement Lead.
 Students also have a form tutor with whom they meet on a daily basis.
 Key workers are allocated to those students identified as requiring additional support.
 Students meet regularly with their key worker to discuss any issues and to ensure they succeed and make progress.
-Our Safeguarding & Inclusion Manager who is also Deputy Designated Safeguarding Leads (DSLs) in school, coordinates support for the emotional wellbeing of vulnerable young people across all year groups, and is responsible for all aspects of safeguarding within school.
+Our Safeguarding who is also one of our Deputy Designated Safeguarding Leads (DSLs) in school, coordinates support for the emotional wellbeing of vulnerable young people across all year groups, and is responsible for all aspects of safeguarding within school.

-If you have any concerns about the emotional wellbeing of your son / daughter please contact our Safeguarding & Inclusion Manager who will discuss the most appropriate way to access support.
+If you have any concerns about the emotional wellbeing of your son / daughter please contact our Safeguarding Manager (Mrs Brentley) who will discuss the most appropriate way to access support.

 In addition to our Safeguarding and Pastoral teams, we also buy in specialist services to support students who have additional emotional wellbeing support needs.

-School Nurses: We have two school nurses, Vicky Spiers-Lightowler & Louise Hacking, who come into school every Wednesday to offer three levels of support:
+School Nurses: We have two school nurses, Mags Bostock & Steph Scargill, who come into school every Wednesday to offer three levels of support:

 Intervention sessions - specific interventions to support students to improve their self-esteem / confidence and to manage their emotions effectively.
-Students are referred to these groups by Mrs Flaherty where an additional need has been identified.
-Additional Support groups are being developed for example managing exam stress and mindfulness.
+Students are referred to these interventions by Mrs Brentley where an additional need has been identified.

 Lunchtime Nurse Drop In sessions - This is a confidential, self-referral service available to any student on a Wednesday lunchtime.

-1 to 1 appointments - individual appointments with a nurse as a follow up to students attending Drop In or following referral by Mrs Flaherty.
+1 to 1 appointments - individual appointments with a nurse as a follow up to students attending Drop In or following referral by Mrs Brentley.
 Appointments are sent out to students each week via Form Tutors.

 CHEWs Counsellor: Karen Butcher comes into school every Thursday to work with students who have been referred for higher level counselling support.
-Referrals are made by Mrs Flaherty following consultation and consent being gained from parents.
+Referrals are made by Mrs Brentley following consultation and consent being gained from parents.

 How can parents support the emotional wellbeing of their son/daughter?